softplus/random/attiny85_keypad/README.md

 Arduino sketch is super-basic.

 Board is designed for mechanical keyswitches (MX Cherry).
+PCB is round, 26mm in diameter (fits in a beer bottle-cap).
+Getting the PCB made with components comes to about $3/board (when ordering 5 at JLCPCB; you add the micro-USB port though).